RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 1. Transformers leverage patterns in trajectory data more effectively.
 2. No need for environmental interaction during training.
 This shall also provide time saving benefits.
 3. Direct credit assignment without value function approximation.
 Meaning, when a sequence of temporal states, actions and rewards, are used to determine at which point in time the current reward was met.
 This the principle difference compared to policy gradient models; directly learning the reward trajectory, rather than a value function.

+The tradeoff is a higher implementation complexity, compared to TD3, requiring (Beeching and Simonini 2022):

+- Extracting and, in some cases preprocessing, the dataset.
+- Parsing the data for evaluating the model.
+- Extending the decision transformer class to include a loss function.

+The benefit is that decision transformers can scale effectively.
+By leveraging GPT-2 (transformer), matured and stabilised through its use in various high-dimensional domains, it can generalise to multiple tasks with its ability to model long-term dependencies, avoiding the need to discount future reweards leading to near-sighted behaviour (Chen et al. 2021).

 ### 5.5 Future Work